ngochungnguyenlg/MM1_Simulation/README.md

 # MM1_Simulation
 - This source code simulate for MM1 queueing theory
-- The boxplot is in html file.
+- The boxplot in *html file has a better display in *png file.